MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/PageViewData.md

 1. **duration** : string

-    Request duration in TimeSpan 'G' (general long) format: d:hh:mm:ss.fffffff.
+    Request duration in format: DD.HH:MM:SS.MMMMMM.
 For a page view (PageViewData), this is the duration.
 For a page view with performance information (PageViewPerfData), this is the page load time.
+Must be less than 1000 days.

     This field is optional.